 ClearBridge Investments, LLC ("ClearBridge") is a wholly owned subsidiary of Legg Mason, Inc. ("Legg Mason").
 The investment advisory business now known as ClearBridge was registered in September 2005 to facilitate Legg Mason's acquisition of substantially all the equity asset management businesses known as Citigroup Asset Management.
 These former businesses serve as the foundation of ClearBridge and its claim of GIPS compliance for institutional accounts through predecessor firms, effective as of January 1997.
 In June 2008, ClearBridge combined this business with its retail business to form a single GIPS firm.
 As of April 1, 2013 and January 1, 2016, ClearBridge's affiliates, Global Currents Investment Management, LLC, and ClearBridge, LLC, respectively, have become part of the ClearBridge GIPS firm.

 The ClearBridge Dividend Strategy ESG SMA composite consists of discretionary wrap accounts with an account minimum of US $25,000.
 The managers actively integrate criteria inclusive of environmental, social and governance (ESG) issues into the portfolio construction of the strategy.
 Accounts within the composite seek dividend income, growth of dividend income and long-term capital appreciation by investing in stocks that either pay an existing dividend or are expected to pay a dividend in the near future.
 The main risks of this strategy are General Investment Risk, Small Cap Risk, Mid Cap Risk, ESG Investing Risk, and Non-U.S. Investment Risk.
-The composite consists of the following percentages of non-fee-paying seed capital: 12/2013 - 3%, 12/2014 - 3%, 12/2015 - 2%, 12/2016 - 2%.
+The composite consists of the following percentages, as of each year end, of non-fee-paying seed capital: 2013 - 3%, 2014 - 3%, 2015 - 2%, 2016 - 2%, 2017 - 2%.

 Input and Calculation Data: